-

 Payment is due upon receipt of the final billing statement.
 You may manage your account balance on MyChart.
 Please see your final billing statement for online resources, or you may contact Customer Service at 800-890-6034 from 7 a.m. to 6:30 p.m., Monday through Friday, to discuss payment options with a representative.

 For patients with insurance or other coverage, Texas Health hospitals will not routinely reduce or waive patients’ co-payments, co-insurance or deductibles and will make reasonable efforts to collect payment for non–covered services.
-For more information Call 877-773-2368, Option 3, Monday through Friday, 8 a.m. to 6 p.m.
+For more information regarding pre-service collection practices, call 877-773-2368, Option 3, Monday through Friday, 8 a.m. to 6 p.m.

 Texas Health offers discounts for patients without insurance or other coverage.
 The discount for hospitals is equal to 40 percent of the total charges.
 The discount for physicians/providers is equal to 50 percent of qualifying charges.
 It is automatically applied at the time of billing to all accounts designated as "self-pay."
 After the discount is applied, you will receive a statement notice on MyChart.
 You may also manage your account balance on MyChart.
-If payment in full is not possible, we will work with you to set up a payment plan, obtain coverage through Medicaid or apply for Financial Assistance.
+If payment in full is not possible, you may create a payment plan or apply for Financial Assistance (Hospital balances only) through MyChart, or you may contact us to assist you further.

 Texas Health uninsured discounts apply to Texas Health hospitals and physicians/providers only.
 Charges for non Texas Health physicians/providers for services provided to patients while a patient is hospitalized, or charges by other providers for non-hospital services, are not covered by Texas Health.